manibatra/Traffic-Sign-Classifier/README.md

 ### Testing

-The test accuracy of **96.7** was achieved which was less than the validation accuracy of **98.7** which was better than the initial goal of the project.
-This can be further improved adding more dropout/regularization techniques and creating a more balanced dataset.
+The test accuracy of **96.7** was achieved which was less than the validation accuracy of **98.7**.
+The validation accuracy was better than the initial goal of the project.
+This can be further improved by adding more dropout/regularization techniques and creating a more balanced dataset.

 The model was then tested on 5 random images of the german traffic signs.
 These images were of different resolutions.
 They were first down sampled to 32 x 32, then the **Y Channel** was extracted and then they were normalized.
 An accuracy of 80% was achieved on these images.